 Gujar Khan is the chair of the Brick Lane Business Association and runs Masala restaurant.
 He says that most local business owners are in favour of the development and that it will "generate a lot of business for the area".
 Abdul Ahad grew up on Brick Lane and runs City Spice.
 If the plans are approved, his restaurant will sit directly opposite the new building.
 "More people will come from other places to work and spend their money," he says.
 "I'm all for the development.
 The land has been derelict for years, since I grew up here as a little boy.
 It will create a better atmosphere than what it is at the moment."
 Another restaurateur, who chose to remain anonymous, says, "If Truman Brewery builds ten towers here, that's more customers for us."

 None of the three I speak to are worried about rent and believe that landlords are more likely to offer incentives and discounts in the wake of the pandemic.
-The only local who expressed concern is the manager of Bangla Cash & Carry, whose lease is owned by the Truman Brewery.
+The only local who expressed concern is the manager of Bangla Cash and Carry, whose lease is owned by the Truman Brewery.
 He would not elaborate as to why.
-In a video posted to Nijjor Manush’s Instagram, an anonymous speaker (supposedly a Cash & Carry employee) claims that the Brewery is not renewing their lease and that it has been using intimidation tactics to push them out.
+In a video posted to Nijjor Manush's Instagram, an anonymous speaker (supposedly a Cash and Carry employee) claims that the Brewery is not renewing their lease and that it has been using intimidation tactics to push them out.

 The Brewery denies this claim.
-In an email, spokesperson Alun James said: “We pride ourselves on our positive relationships with tenants and take seriously any accusations to the contrary.
+In an email, spokesperson Alun James said: "We pride ourselves on our positive relationships with tenants and take seriously any accusations to the contrary.
 We therefore undertook a review in December 2020 when these allegations came to our attention, both internally and with third-party suppliers.
 We have been assured by all parties, and are certain, that there is no truth in the allegations.
-The video itself is inflammatory, containing spurious and unsubstantiated allegations, made off-camera with no evidence provided.”
-James also confirmed that Cash & Carry’s lease has been renewed until 2023.
+The video itself is inflammatory, containing spurious and unsubstantiated allegations, made off-camera with no evidence provided."
+James also confirmed that Cash and Carry's lease has been renewed until 2023.

 "Brick Lane is a physical space, but it's also a metaphorical space," says Sean Carey, an academic who worked on the Beyond Banglatown project.
 His comment speaks to the chasm between Brick Lane as a space that exists within the wider British-Bangladeshi imagination and Brick Lane as a reality for those who work there.
 For the record, Carey is also wary of the proposed development and compares it to a holiday resort: